The Catholic University of America

 Location: Washington, District Of Columbia

-Federal Circuit: 1st Circuit
+Federal Circuit: DC circuit

 The Catholic University of America is not currently rated in our system.
 To request speech code information about this school, please submit a speech code request form.

 The Catholic University of America (CUA) denied official approval to a group of students wishing to start a campus chapter of the NAACP.
 Despite university policies that protect student freedoms of dissent and expression, CUA argued that the existence of two other minority groups on campus made the group unnecessary.
 Facing pressure from FIRE and a threat of litigation from the NAACP, CUA finally decided to officially recognize the campus chapter.» Read More

 Speech Code Category: Policies on Tolerance, Respect, and Civility, StatementDisorderly Conduct:

 1. Acting in a manner to annoy, disturb, interfere with, obstruct or be offensive to another/others.

 Speech Code Category: Other Speech Codes, StatementAuthentic Catholic community is born of deliberate ongoing commitment from every student to live in accordance with Catholic values and expectations.
 The Catholic University of America ("University" or "CUA"), is an academic community committed to research, teaching, learning, and service and acknowledges specific core values that characterize the University community in all of its activities.
 The ways in which the University community uniquely embodies these core values become trademarks of the CUA experience and an enduring part of the life of each and all of its members.
 Students who enroll at The Catholic University of America ("University") assume an obligation to conduct themselves in a manner compatible with the university’s interests as a Catholic educational institution.

 Last updated: January 24, 2005